jaroslav-kubin/APRfinder/README.md

-# Bachelors thesis
+# APRfinder

 Program searching for a-phased repeats.
+The APR stands for a-phased repeats.

-# Introduction
+# Installation

-This software is still in progress, so there is nothin much to say :)
+APRfinder can be easily installed within conda enviroment.